artificialsolutions/tie-api-example-twilio-ivr/README.md

 Next, follow the Twilio Setup instructions above.
 Make sure that in the step 8 you set the Webhook URL to the url of the Heroku app.

+## Engine output parameters
+The connector will check for the following output parameters in an output to send specific data to Twillo:

+### twilio_customVocabulary
+If the output parameter `twilio_customVocabulary` exists, it will be used for custom vocabulary understanding or hints.
+The value should be a string.
+You may provide up to 500 words or phrases, separating each entry with a comma.
+Your hints may be up to 100 characters each, and you should separate each word in a phrase with a space For more details: [https://www.twilio.com/docs/voice/twiml/gather#hints](https://www.twilio.com/docs/voice/twiml/gather#hints)

+### twilio_endCall
+If the output parameter `twilio_endCall` exists, the call will be ended.